Laura Nolan: Media career

 In 2020, Nolan was crowned Miss Universe Leinster.
 She went on to take part in the Miss Universe Ireland competition where she reached the top three.

 In 2021, Nolan appeared as a contestant in the celebrity version of the RTÉ programme, Hell Week.

 Dancing with the Stars

 In November 2019, it was confirmed that Nolan would be joining the cast of the Irish series of Dancing with the Stars as a professional dancer.
 She was paired with television presenter and Big Brother winner, Brian Dowling.
 They were eliminated in the seventh week of the competition.

 In 2022, Nolan partnered former Love Island contestant, Matthew MacNabb.
 Despite receiving some of the lowest scores from the judges throughout their time on the show, Nolan and MacNabb reached the semi-final of the competition, finishing in fifth place.

 In 2023, Nolan partnered comedian, Kevin McGahern.
 Nolan once again reached the semi-final of the competition with McGahern and finished in fifth place, following their dance-off against Suzanne Jackson and Michael Danilczuk.

+In 2024, Nolan partnered Fair City actor, Shane Quigley Murphy.
+They were the third couple to be eliminated from the competition.
+Nolan also partnered former jockey Davy Russell in week two when Russell's usual partner, Kylee Vincent, was ill, meaning she performed two dances on that particular edition of the show.

+In 2025, Nolan partnered Olympic artistic gymnast, Rhys McClenaghan and they won the competition on 16th March 2025.